ctz/ctz.github.com/_posts/2014-01-07-openssl-rand-api.md

 > `RAND_pseudo_bytes()` returns `1` if the bytes generated are cryptographically strong, `0` otherwise.
 Both
 > functions return `-1` if they are not supported by the current RAND method.

-The return values and state of the buffer on return are important and bear repeating:
+The return values and implied state of the buffer on return are important and bear repeating:

 `RAND_bytes`: